 No matter what your job or title, as a manager, there is one thing that should always be top of mind: helping your team care.
 Care about the work they’re doing.
 Care about supporting their peers.
-Care about doing more.
+About doing more.
 Care about making things better.
 Simply care.

 There is a lot that goes into getting someone to deeply and genuinely care about something.
 It’s a lot of work and you might be thinking, “Why is it my job to make someone else care?
 Shouldn’t they care on their own?”
 And I agree.
 The ideal scenario is that they care, but what they care about might not be aligned with you need them to care about.